-Vaccinations and booster shots help your pet build up an immune response to certain types of infectious diseases.
+Have you ever wondered why there are annual dog vaccinations?
+Vaccinations and booster shots help your pet build up an immune response to certain infectious diseases.
 The vaccines contain commonly inactive forms of a disease that help your dog’s immune system understand and fight the disease.
-With this immune response ready, your pet’s body will be prepared to fight an active disease it might come into contact with.
+With this immune response ready, your pet’s body will be prepared to fight an active disease with which it might come into contact.
 Vaccines make illnesses less severe, and in most cases, they can prevent the disease altogether.

 Why You Need to Vaccinate Your Dog